Find out what you should eat for breakfast if you walk in the gym to get good results

-Nutrition before and after training has already been addressed in this article, but if the space between breakfast and the start of training is short, an excellent option is a whey shake with one or two bananas.
+Nutrition before and after training has already been addressed in this article, but if the space between breakfast and the start of training is short, an excellent option is a whey smoothie with one or two bananas.

-Another important point in this case is not to use fats so as not to delay digestion.
+Another important point in this case is not to use fats, so as not to delay digestion.

 If you want to know more about what to eat before training, take a look on here.

 At breakfast you must include a good source of protein, but not only.

 If, on the other hand, your goal is eliminate fat, a lower dose of carbohydrates and few fats is ideal.

 The suggested quantities are just that, suggestions, and should be adjusted according to your daily diet, training, routine and goal.

 If you need help designing your diet This article can help you.